 Usually, other users will have already added some, or you can add your own.
 They may seem kind of stupid, but they’ll help you remember the words.

-After being introduced to a new word, there are several different ways in which you’ll be tested on that word, including, multiple-choice, listening, and writing the correct answer.
+After being introduced to a new word, there are several different ways in which you’ll be tested on that word.
+These including, multiple-choice, listening, and writing exercises.

 Memrise Pros and Cons